-Nugent Francis Cachemaille (sic) Cachemaille-Day (1896-1976), after training at the Architectural Association, became chief assistant to H S Goodhart-Rendel and helped Louis de Soissons with the planning of Welwyn Garden City.
+Nugent Francis Cachemaille (sic) Cachemaille-Day (1896-1976), after training at the Architectural Association, became chief assistant to H S Goodhart-Rendel and helped Louis de Soissons (1890-1962) with the planning of Welwyn Garden City.
 Following this he was encouraged by Goodhart-Rendel to go abroad to study churches.
-On return, in 1928 he went into partnership with F Lander and they joined Herbert Welch (1884-1953) in 1930.
-Cachemaille-Day was alone from 1935 and though he also designed housing projects and public buildings, his High Church sympathies led him to concentrate increasingly on churches, about which he also wrote.
-Though not advanced liturgically, many of them are unusual in appearance with an idiosyncratic use of the gothic, and reflect the contemporary work he had seen abroad, especially Germany.
+On return in 1928 he went into partnership with F Lander and they joined Herbert Welch (1884-1953) in 1930.
+Cachemaille-Day was alone from 1936 ( a church in Wythenshaw, Manchester by both men was started in that year) and though he also designed housing projects and public buildings, his High Church sympathies led him to concentrate increasingly on churches, which he designed prolifically msinly in the years of reconstruction after World War II and about which he wrote.
+Though not advanced liturgically, many of them are unusual in appearance with an idiosyncratic use of the gothic, and reflect the contemporary work he had seen abroad, especially in Germany.
 In his later years he worked with J E Jackson and in 1959 he moved to Brighton, where he died.

 Lit: A Hill: N F Cachemaille-Day - a Search for Something More, TSJ 7 pp20-27; DNB